Models for Predicting Beach Water Quality

 Using Predictive Models for Beach Notification

 EPA has conducted research on predictive models for beach notifications, including how and where they are being used, and the differences between models.
-This research is described in the resources listed below.
+This research is described in the resources listed.

-- Predictive Tools for Beach Notification, Volume I: Review and Technical Protocol (2010)
+Predictive Tools for Beach Notification Volume I: Review and Technical Protocol (pdf)